Geographic Information Science Certificate (18 credit hours)

-There are two versions of the GISci Certificate:
+There are two versions of the GIS Certificate:

-Undergraduate GISci Certificate.
+Undergraduate GIS Certificate.
 For students in undergraduate programs.

-Graduate GISci Certificate/Non-Degree-Seeking Certificate.
+Graduate GIS Certificate/Non-Degree-Seeking Certificate.
 For graduate students or non-degree seeking individuals who already have a bachelor’s degree.

 Geographic information science and geo-technologies have broad applications across many disciplines.
 Consequently, CU Denver undergraduate students in any discipline or major may be admitted to the program.
 Students who already hold a bachelor's degree from CU Denver or other institutions may also be admitted as a CU Denver graduate student or a non-degree-seeking student, depending on enrollment status.

-You must complete the Application for GISci Certificate, which can be obtained from the GISci Certificate Coordinator.
-The application requires copies of former transcripts indicating that an undergraduate degree has been previously granted or an unofficial transcript from CU Denver showing that you are a current undergraduate or graduate student.
-This application is required to be formally registered in the GISci Certificate program, and must be completed no later than the semester prior to the scheduled completion of the certificate.
-Click here for the GISci form.
+If you are a non-degree student, you must complete the Application for GIS Certificate, which can be found here: www.ucdenver.edu/admissions/non-degree-admissions.
+The application requires copies of former transcripts indicating that an undergraduate degree has been previously granted.
+This application is required to be formally registered in the GIS Certificate program.

 Current CU Denver Students

-A student may begin the program in any semester or during the summer by making arrangements with the GISci Certificate Coordinator.
+A student may begin the program in any semester or during the summer by making arrangements with the GIS Certificate Coordinators.
 This should be done as soon as you have decided to pursue the certificate, and no later than the semester previous to completion of all the courses required to obtain the certificate.